 The Australian Energy Regulator has instructed that all energy companies and networks must:

-- Offer all households who indicate they may be in financial stress a payment plan or hardship arrangement
+- offer all households and small businesses who indicate they may be in financial stress a payment plan or hardship arrangement

-- Defer referral of any customer to a debt collection agency for recovery actions or credit default listing until at least 31 July 2020.
+- defer referral of any customer to a debt collection agency for recovery actions, or credit default listing until at least 31 March 2021 and potentially beyond

 They have created a full information page about support for households which can be found here.